TheNetworkGuy/netbox-zabbix-sync/README.md

 }
 ```

-It is now posible to specify proxy groups with the introduction of Proxy groups
+It is now possible to specify proxy groups with the introduction of Proxy groups
 in Zabbix 7.
 Specifying a group in the config context on older Zabbix releases
 will have no impact and the script will ignore the statement.